-Aloiampelos (commonly known as Climbing Aloes), formerly Aloe ser.
-Macrifoliae, is a genus of succulent plants comprising seven species found in southern Africa.
-They are typically multi-branched, climbing, or sprawling shrubs with long, spindly stems and a large, woody base on the ground.
-These characteristics and their soft, narrow, triangular leaves whose lower part ensheathes the stem make them easy to distinguish.
+Aloiampelos, formerly Aloe ser.
+Macrifoliae, is a genus of succulent plants comprising seven species found in southern Africa and commonly known as Climbing Aloes.
+They are typically multi-branched, climbing, or sprawling shrubs with long spindly stems and a large woody base on the ground.
+These characteristics and their soft narrow triangular leaves whose lower part ensheathes the stem make them easy to distinguish.
 The genus is centered in the Eastern Cape, South Africa, where they are also widespread.
 However, a few rare species also occur in isolated pockets further west in the fynbos vegetation of the Western Cape.

 Growing Conditions and General Care